Baseball

 The opposing teams switch back and forth between batting and fielding; the batting team's turn to bat is over once the fielding team records three outs.
 One turn batting for each team constitutes an inning.
 A game is usually composed of nine innings, and the team with the greater number of runs at the end of the game wins.
 Most games end after the ninth inning, but if scores are tied at that point, extra innings are usually played.
-Baseball has no game clock, though some competitions feature pace-of-play regulations such as the pitch clock to shorten game time.
+Baseball has no game clock, though some competitions feature pace-of-play regulations such as a pitch clock to shorten game time.

 Baseball evolved from older bat-and-ball games already being played in England by the mid-18th century.
 This game was brought by immigrants to North America, where the modern version developed.
 Baseball's American origins, as well as its reputation as a source of escapism during troubled points in American history such as the American Civil War and the Great Depression, have led the sport to receive the moniker of "America's Pastime"; since the late 19th century, it has been unofficially recognized as the national sport of the United States, though in modern times is considered less popular than other sports, such as American football.
-In addition to North America, baseball is considered the most popular sport in parts of Central and South America, the Caribbean, and East Asia, particularly in Japan, South Korea, and Taiwan.
+In addition to North America, baseball spread throughout the rest of the Americas and the Asia–Pacific in the 19th and 20th centuries, and is now considered the most popular sport in parts of Central and South America, the Caribbean, and East Asia, particularly in Japan, South Korea, and Taiwan.

 In Major League Baseball (MLB), the highest level of professional baseball in the United States and Canada, teams are divided into the National League (NL) and American League (AL), each with three divisions: East, West, and Central.
 The MLB champion is determined by playoffs that culminate in the World Series.
 The top level of play is similarly split in Japan between the Central and Pacific Leagues and in Cuba between the West League and East League.
 The World Baseball Classic, organized by the World Baseball Softball Confederation, is the major international competition of the sport and attracts the top national teams from around the world.
-Baseball was played at the Olympic Games from 1992 to 2008, and was reinstated in 2020.
+Baseball was played at the Olympic Games from 1992 to 2008, and was reinstated on a one-off basis in 2020.